 Lower Athabasca River Water Quality Study

-DSI are developing a 2D hydrodynamic, sediment transport, toxics and water quality model of the Lower Athabasca River in Alberta, Canada.
-Part of this study includes habitat analysis for various fish species native to this river.
+DSI developed a 2D hydrodynamic, sediment transport, toxics and water quality model for the Lower Athabasca River in Alberta, Canada.
+Part of this study included habitat analysis for various fish species native to this river.

 Lower St Johns River Salinity Study

 DSI supported a multi-phase evaluation of the Jacksonville Harbor Navigation Project for USACE.
 The study uses EFDC+ with Sigma-ZED for hydrodynamic and salinity modeling to evaluate changes to the salinity in the Lower St Johns River.
 The first phase of this work required detailed habitat analysis related to the salinity impacts on fish in the river.